BrainModes/ADNI-TVB-pipeline/README.md

 Broad steps are outlined below.

-It is helpful to check by visual inspection the output of every step of the pipeloine before proceeding to the next one.
+It is helpful to check by visual inspection the output of every step of the pipeline before proceeding to the next one.

 ## 00_Generate_HCPipeParams_and_BatchScripts.py